Badge of Honor: Dave Pekach

-Captain Dave Pekach commands the Highway Unit of the Philadelphia Police Department.
-A former Narcotics Lieutenant, he was given command of Highway Patrol because Mayor Jerry Carlucci thinks that the former number two man in Highway, Captain Mike Sabara, "Looks like a concentration camp guard in uniform."
+Captain Dave Pekach commands the Highway Patrol Unit of the Philadelphia Police Department.
+A former Narcotics Lieutenant, he was given command of Highway Patrol because Mayor Jerry Carlucci thinks that the former number two man in Highway, Captain Mike Sabara, "looks like a concentration camp guard in uniform."
 Investigating a series of burglaries at the Peebles home, he won the affections of Martha Peebles.

 Vincenzo Savarese

 Vincenzo Savarese is the head of Philadelphia's Mafia family.
 Although he has refined manners and is an accomplished violinist, Savarese is capable of ordering, albeit indirectly, a person's death.
 Savarese has a daughter who is married to a builder and is not involved in crime, and a granddaughter on whom he dotes.
-When she was raped by a rogue Narcotics cop, Savarese prevailed on Brewster Payne to have his daughter, Dr. Amy Payne, take care of her.
+When his granddaughter was raped by a rogue Narcotics cop, Savarese prevailed on Brewster Payne to have his daughter, Dr. Amy Payne, take care of her.
 He also arranged for the man who sold her drugs to be kidnapped and left to starve to death in the dark.